RIT-Election-Security/SAVVI-onboard-VeraCrypt/README.md

 # SSAAVVI
-This repository accompanies the paper describing a secure, synchronized, accessibly-authenticating voting infrastructure (SSAAVVI)..
+This repository accompanies the paper describing a secure, synchronized, accessibly-authenticating voting infrastructure (SSAAVVI).